 Best Mailboxes for the Classroom at a Glance

-- Wooden Organizer: Safco Wood Adjustable Literature Organizer, x 12
+- Safco Wood Adjustable Literature Organizer – Wooden Organizer

-- Best Looking Mailbox: AdirOffice Wooden Literature Storage Organizer
+- AdirOffice Wooden Literature Storage Organizer – Best Looking Student Mailbox

-- Hanging Mailbox: Hippo Creations Hanging Wall File Organizer
+- Hippo Creations Hanging Wall File Organizer – Wall Student Mailbox

-We have looked at the best mailbox organizers for your classroom, so you don’t have to – after all, you’re busy enough; who has more time to spend looking at what mailbox to choose!
-And, if you’d prefer to jump to the end, below our list of top picks for new mailboxes.
-No matter which of the new classroom mailboxes you choose, your students – and your sanity – will thank you!
+We found the best mailbox organizers for your classroom, so you don’t have to – after all, you’re busy enough.
+No matter which of the new student mailboxes you choose, your students – and your sanity – will thank you!

-Our Top 5 of the Best New Mailboxes for Your Classroom
+Our Top 5 of the Best Classroom Mailboxes

 Below are our top picks for the best new mailboxes for your classroom.
 These are all good options to store your mail, supplies, paper, and more, both as a teacher and for your classroom.
 They can be traditional boxes or cubbies, come in several colors, and so much more.

-2. Best Wooden Organizer: Safco Wood Adjustable Literature Organizer, x 12
+2. Best Wooden Organizer: Safco Wood Adjustable Classroom Mailbox

 It looks very sleek and sits comfortably on most surfaces without taking too much space.
 When fully constructed, it weighs 25 pounds, so make sure that whatever surface you’re putting it on needs to be able to support that weight, including any mail you put in the cubbies for your students.